We enter the third month of a conflict not yet ended satisfactorily. How do we objectively evaluate success or failure to this point?

 The American people have had enough.
 They’ve been calling for peace for weeks.
 Americans literally cannot afford for this war to drag on – not when gas costs $4.30 a gallon, $4.30 a gallon and when inflation just hit a record over three years for 3.5%.
 That’s higher inflation than we’ve had in a long time, and that means people pay more for just about everything.
 Senator Schumer on the Senate Floor, April 30, 2026.

 This is a terrible argument.
 Unilaterally ending the war and maintaining the current status quo would not resolve gas prices in any case.
-The Iranians need open the strait without any strings, but how is that accomplished by withdrawing and surrendering all our cards?
+The Iranians need to open the strait without any strings and withdrawing and surrendering all our cards worsens that problem.
 I can’t see Democrats’ efforts to end the operation completely gaining traction; they have no rationale, no strategy, and no direction.

-There is a legitimate debate as to whether or not entering the war was appropriate, but now that it is started, an abrupt end would be disastrous–today and in the future; it would hand our enemy the propaganda victory they are seeking, and would leave them in control of the strait, able to blackmail any ship passing through.
+There is a legitimate debate as to whether or not entering the war was appropriate, but now that it is started, an abrupt end would be disastrous; it would hand Iran the propaganda victory they are seeking, and would leave them in control of the strait, able to blackmail any ship passing through.

-Leaving the regime in place with such a deal is acceptable, but not fully satisfactory.
+Leaving the regime in power with such a deal is acceptable, but not fully satisfactory.
 Iran would surely seek to reconstitute their military, resume their bellicose rhetoric, and possibly regain their disruptive position in the region.
-To what extent the regime is capable of any this is debatable.
-Perhaps, the balance of power in the Middle East has already permanently shifted or perhaps the change is only temporary?
+To what extent they are capable of any this is debatable.
+Perhaps the balance of power in the Middle East has already permanently shifted or perhaps the change is only temporary?

-The president has been trying to declare success for several weeks, but it is not a legitimate declaration just yet.
+The president has been attempting to declare victory for several weeks, but it is not a legitimate declaration just yet.
 If the Iranian regime is finally toppled, and that seems the ultimate goal of the blockade, claims of success are far more substantial.
-Nearly everyone minus Hassan Piker and a few rogue members of Congress, has acknowledged the evils of the Iranian regime, so how could toppling it not be considered a grand success?
+Nearly everyone minus Hassan Piker and a few rogue members of Congress, has already acknowledged the evils of the Iranian regime, so how could toppling it not be considered an overwhelming success?

 How did We Arrive Here and How do We End the Stalemate?